djvs/treemp/README.md

 This is meant to be a lightweight, efficient, low resource and highly stable Python wrapper over established libraries for its core tasks - decoding media, piping it to an audio backend, and having a clean CLI UI that basically never crashes - and most importantly, has tree navigation for music stored in an actual directory structure.
 Originally I used VLC for these tasks, but its Wayland compatibility on Linux has been terrible, resulting in frequent crashes.

+Controls are loosely based on ncmpcpp with volume mapped to +/- so arrow keys can be used for directory nav.

 Small PRs are welcome.
 Feature requests or huge overhauls, not so much.